 The West Davis Corridor forms the northern boundary for the West Oak Cliff planning area.
 The corridor is is the route for the highest frequency and highest currently primarily a commercial corridor, with some ridership DART bus corridor, with buses coming every multifamily and townhome developments also lining the street.
 The area is roughly 55 acres in size and is home to dozens of small businesses, numerous popular and growing districts such as North Oak Cliff automotive uses such as auto repair shops and gas stations, chain retailers, and local restaurants.
-The area between Plymouth and Hampton is zoned PD 830, Subdistrict 6.
+The area lies almost entirely within PD 631, although the a more walkable, transit-oriented mixed-use district area between Plymouth and Hampton is zoned PD 830, Subdistrict 6.
 The zoning for all of these areas included commercial and mixed-use zoning.
 It is also worth noting that the entire focus area is also included in the Davis Garden TIF District.